Chapter Four: The Player Turn

 | 2 |

-easy; almost
+easy: almost

 always succeeds |

-slashing someone with
+slashing a minifig with

 a shortsword |

-to grab a rope;
+jumping to grab a rope;

 hacking a U.S. election machine |